openebs-archive/elves/README.md

 Helpers for setting up the development and demo environements.

-This is our `programmable infrastructure` repository.
+This is our `programmable infrastructures` repository.

 ## Setting up build environement